Skip to content

 In the programme, young people receive personalised mentoring, peer support and education, to help empower them to manage their disorder.
 The programme’s specific aims are to:

-The programme was first piloted in London and following an initial evaluation has been rolled out across the North West and South Yorkshire.
-In this study, we aim to evaluate the Sickle Cell Children and Young People Peer Mentoring Programme in Manchester, Liverpool and Sheffield.
+The programme was first piloted in London and following an initial evaluation was rolled out across the North West and South Yorkshire.
+In this study, we aimed to evaluate the Sickle Cell Children and Young People Peer Mentoring Programme in Manchester, Liverpool and Sheffield.

 Sickle cell disorder (SCD) is a genetic condition that affects haemoglobin molecules, which causes unusually shaped red blood cells.
 These cells don’t live as long as normal red blood cells and can block blood vessels, which can lead to painful sickle cell crises that warrant emergency medical attention.